djalbat/tigger/README.md

   });
 }
 ```

+The utility functions relating to commits follow along entirely similar lines although the arguments differ.
+They are covered more extensively in the examples section later on.

 In the above listings, as per the examples, the function invocations are shown inside of asynchronous operations that take `next()` and `done()` callback arguments as well as a `context` argument.
 This is not the only way they can be invoked, of course, but bear in mind that all of the utility functions take callbacks and must be invoked in some such way.